Phrase lesson

 Quick use

-Use てつだってもらえますか (tetsudatte moraemasu ka) at work when you want someone to do something for you.
-Learn it as a ready-to-use line you can say smoothly.
+Use てつだってもらえますか (tetsudatte moraemasu ka) when you want to ask for help politely.

 Chunk or pattern